What is Omega 3 Fish Oil and Why Should You Take It?

 Has a positive effect on cognitive ability and contributes to maintenance of normal brain function

-When you take all of these factors into consideration, we see huge potential benefits when it comes to recovering from exercise and improving athletic performance.
+When you take all of these factors into consideration, we see huge potential benefits when it comes to recovering from exercise and improving health and athletic performance.

 We’ve had customers contact us and talk of their experiences of recovering faster, improved skin health, reduced DOMS, improved performance, increased energy and being able to train harder, more regularly (see the pictures below)

-If you’re not incorporating enough into your diet, check out our great tasting, omega-3 oil which will help your recover better, train harder and improve your performance.
+If you’re not incorporating enough into your diet, check out our great tasting, omega-3 oil which will help you recover better, train harder and improve your performance.